 Financial liabilities that are not classified at fair value through profit or loss fall into this category and are measured at amortised cost using the effective interest rate method.
-Financial liabilities measured at amortised cost are deposits from banks or customers and due to related parties.
+Financial liabilities measured at amortised cost are deposits from customers and due to related parties.
+There are no financial liabilities measured at fair value through profit or loss.